carwyn987/Fitness_Masters_Project/README.md

 Today I will set up the training of RCNN.
 Currently, not only are the directory submodule paths inaccurate, but I do not have the correct datasets.
 When running inspect_data.ipynb, it is clear that not all the annotations for the training set line up to the coco images.
 Therefore, the code is erroring - note that I am running it with the 2014 dataset.
 Todo: Implement filtering for annotations such that at least one image matches.

+### 02/02/23

+Did research into simpler image segmentation algorithms, found tf image segmentation package, and tested.
+Unfortunately, (1) the LabPic dataset is incomplete and (2) not representative of my dataset.
+Therefore, I am going to build a tool for segmenting images and creating a dataset efficiently, train the model on my own dataset, and use this as a main finding of my research project.
+Also, I have been exploring EDA on the file input types.

 ## Next Steps:

 1. Create a sample dataset of appendeges and muscle groups.
 Should be at least 50 images.